Aktuális sajtó tartalmak és illusztrációs fotók

 RM

 Colmenar Viejo, Spain.
 2nd May, 2024.
-The 'Maya' Valeria on her altar wearing a blue Manila shawl and a flower diadem and surrounded by wildflowers.
+The 'Maya' Antia on her altar looking to ther left, wearing a pearl Manila shawl and a flower diadem and surrounded by purple lavender flowers, yellow broom (retama) flowers and other wildflowers.
 ‘Las Mayas’ is a pagan tradition that celebrates the arrival of the Spring, worshiping young girls surrounded by flowers and offerings.
-This festivity has a Roman origin and is held the 2nd of May in Colmenar Viejo (Spain). © Valentin Sama-Rojo/Alamy Live News.-stock-photo
+This festivity has a Roman origin and is held the 2nd of May in Colmenar Viejo (Spain). © Valentin Sama-Rojo/Alamy Live News.-stock-foto

 RM